Skip to main content

 Physical attack surface Device subject to physical extraction, voltage glitching, and seizure No proprietary device.
 Nothing to extract, intercept, or seize.

-Connection method USB, Bluetooth, or NFC — each a documented attack vector Fully air-gapped operation.
-Zero wireless or wired vectors.
+Connection method USB, Bluetooth, or NFC — each a documented attack vector Run fully air-gapped to remove wired and wireless connection vectors.

 Emergency protocol No panic capability.
 Manual process under duress.
 0.2-second total key destruction with optional asset evacuation.

 Estate continuity No solution.
 Digital assets lost upon holder incapacitation.
-Automated beneficiary protocol with configurable parameters.
-Patent-pending.
+Lazarus automates beneficiary continuity with configurable parameters.
+Proprietary technology.

-Multi-party authorization Requires online coordination and hot wallet exposure 100% offline M-of-N approval across all 27 networks.
-Industry exclusive.
+Multi-party authorization Requires online coordination and hot wallet exposure Fully air-gapped M-of-N approval across all 22 networks.
+XColdPro-exclusive.

 Supply chain integrity Hardware ships from factory through multiple handlers Software-based.
 No physical supply chain to compromise.

-Memory protection Keys may persist in device memory after session Triple-pass NSA-standard memory wipe on every exit.
+Memory protection Keys may persist in device memory after session Triple-pass secure memory wipe on every exit.

 Operational security Hardware device is visually identifiable as crypto storage Anti-forensic file architecture.
 No identifiable crypto signature.